 Events & ProgramsThe Office of Multicultural Education & Initiatives is responsible for organizing, facilitating, and providing oversight for events and programs on diversity education for the student body as well as support for minority students.
 Events and programs include:

-Annual New Student Welcome Working in conjunction with the Office of International Education and the Director of Multicultural Recruiting and Retention, this event is specifically designed to welcome new students and provide the opportunity to meet other students.
+Annual New Student Welcome Working in conjunction with the Stan & Karen Johnson Office of Global Programs, this event is specifically designed to welcome new students and provide the opportunity to meet other students.

 Educational Programs These programs aim to help students develop a true appreciation and respect for others while providing opportunities to celebrate and experience the richness of cultural diversity.
-Offerings include Celebrate Cuisine, Stories of Heart and Home, book studies, and film viewings and discussions.
+Offerings include the annual Cultural Festival, book studies, and film viewings and discussions.

-Martin Luther King Jr. Chapel Event Working closely with the leaders of Students Excited about Diversity (S.E.A.D.) and the dean of the chapel, this event is dedicated to honoring the memory and work of Dr. Martin Luther King Jr.
+Martin Luther King Jr. Chapel Event Working closely with the leaders of Students for Ethnic Awareness and Diversity (S.E.A.D.) and the dean of the chapel, this event is dedicated to honoring the memory and work of Dr. Martin Luther King Jr.

 Bus Trip This annual bus trip focuses on the theme of racial reconciliation and affords students the opportunity to visit museums and memorials such as the National Museum of the American Indian, the National Museum of African American History and Culture, the United States Holocaust Memorial Museum, and the National Underground Railroad Freedom Center.
 Faculty and staff participate creating an opportunity for dialogue, and reflection before, during, and after the experience.

 1:1 MeetingsThe Director of Multicultural Education & Initiatives is available for one-on-one meetings with students from all backgrounds to provide support for the College’s minority student population or to educate the College’s majority student population.
 The director welcomes students as they seek to make meaning of their experiences and better understand Biblical racial reconciliation.